KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 ### Read-only Properties

 * `bool fullScreenable`: Whether the Client can be set to fullScreen.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal.
 * `bool active`: Whether this Client is active or not.
-Use Workspace::activateClient() to activate a Client.
+Use `Workspace::activateClient()` to activate a Client.
 Workspace::activateClient
 * `QVector< uint > x11DesktopIds`: The x11 ids for all desktops this client is in.
 On X11 this list will always have a length of
 * `bool closeable`: Whether the window can be closed by the user.
 The value is evaluated each time the getter is called.
 Because of that no changed signal is provided.
 * `QIcon icon`
 * `bool shadeable`: Whether the Client can be shaded.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal.
 * `bool minimizable`: Whether the Client can be minimized.
 The property is evaluated each time it is invoked.
 Because of that there is no notify signal.
 * `QRect iconGeometry`: The optional geometry representing the minimized Client in e.g a taskbar.
-See _NET_WM_ICON_GEOMETRY at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html .
+See `_NET_WM_ICON_GEOMETRY` at https://standards.freedesktop.org/wm-spec/wm-spec-latest.html .
 The value is evaluated each time the getter is called.
 Because of that no changed signal is provided.
 * `bool specialWindow`: Returns whether the window is any of special windows types (desktop, dock, splash, ...), i.e. window types that usually don't have a window frame and the user does not use window management (moving, raising,...) on them.
 The value is evaluated each time the getter is called.
 Because of that no changed signal is provided.
 * `QString caption`: The Caption of the Client.
-Read from WM_NAME property together with a suffix for hostname and shortcut.
-To read only the caption as provided by WM_NAME, use the getter with an additional false value.
+Read from `WM_NAME` property together with a suffix for hostname and shortcut.
+To read only the caption as provided by `WM_NAME`, use the getter with an additional false value.
-* `QSize minSize`: Minimum size as specified in WM_NORMAL_HINTS
+* `QSize minSize`: Minimum size as specified in `WM_NORMAL_HINTS`
-* `QSize maxSize`: Maximum size as specified in WM_NORMAL_HINTS
+* `QSize maxSize`: Maximum size as specified in `WM_NORMAL_HINTS`
 * `bool wantsInput`: Whether the Client can accept keyboard focus.
 The value is evaluated each time the getter is called.
 Because of that no changed signal is provided.
 * `bool transient`: Whether the Client is a transient Window to another Window. transientFor
 * `KWin::AbstractClient * transientFor`: The Client to which this Client is a transient if any.